TOTAL JOINT REPLACEMENT SURGERY

-Hip joint and knee joint replacements are helping people of all ages live pain- free, active lives.
+Hip joint, knee joint and shoulder joint replacements are helping people of all ages live pain- free, active lives.

 Anterior Approach to Hip Replacement